Hajj is an annual Islamic pilgrimage to Makkah (Mecca) undertaken each year by Muslims from inside Saudi Arabia and around the world.

-Authorities limit the use of vehicles around the Hajj.
+Authorities limit the use of vehicles around Hajj.
 Follow their instructions.

-As stampede incidents have previously occurred, ensure that you follow road safety rules and do not walk against the direction of the traffic to avoid injuries.
+Stampede incidents have happened, so ensure you follow road safety rules and don't walk against the direction of the traffic.

-Know your nearest emergency exits and evacuation routes to your place.
+Know the nearest emergency exits and evacuation routes to your accommodation.

-You may also need to read the safety information available on the Saudi General Directorate of Civil Defence for Pilgrimage Safety Instructions and Hajj Awareness.
+Read the safety information available on the Saudi General Directorate of Civil Defense for Pilgrimage Safety Instructions and Hajj Awareness.

 Terrorism is a significant threat in Saudi Arabia.
 An attack can occur at any time.
-Religious sites have been targeted.
+Religious sites have been targeted in the past.
 In 2017, Saudi Security Forces disrupted an attempted suicide attack on the Grand Mosque in Makkah.

 See our travel advice for Saudi Arabia for more information.